mxdev92/You/META_WHATSAPP_SETUP.md

 - Marketing Messages Lite API requires pre-approved templates
 - Authentication messages like OTP can use freeform text messages
 - Phone number must be verified and active in Meta Business
+- **CRITICAL**: Recipient phone numbers must be added to allowed list in Meta console
+- During development, only whitelisted numbers can receive messages

 ## Current Issue
 The API is returning permission errors, indicating the access token lacks the required WhatsApp Business messaging permissions.

 ## Solution
-1. In the screenshot you shared, click "Generate access token" button
-2. Select ALL the required permissions listed above
-3. Copy the new token and update it in the Meta service
+1. ✅ COMPLETED: Generated new access token with proper permissions
+2. ✅ COMPLETED: Updated phone number ID to 675759472293180
+3. ✅ COMPLETED: Phone number access working successfully
+4. 🔄 NEXT STEP: Add recipient phone numbers to allowed list in Meta console
-4. The phone number 655810796856265 should be visible in the "Send and receive messages" section
+5. Go to "Send and receive messages" section → Add recipient phone numbers
-5. Test by sending a message directly from the API Setup page first
+6. Test by sending a message directly from the API Setup page first

 ## Test Commands
 ```bash